epsilon537/boxlambda/docs/architecture.md

 A bus on a block diagram is just a line connecting blocks.
 In reality, the *Interconnect* consists of Cross Bars, Arbiters, Address Decoders, and Bridges.
 I will follow up with an architecture diagram showing the BoxLambda Interconnect details.

-To build the Interconnect, I will make use of the components contributed by the gentlemen below:

-- **Alexforencich** published a collection of components that can be used to build an Interconnect: [https://github.com/alexforencich/verilog-wishbone/](https://github.com/alexforencich/verilog-wishbone/)
-- **ZipCPU** did the same.
-His components are well-documented, including cross-references with insightful articles on the ZipCPU website: [https://github.com/ZipCPU/wb2axip](https://github.com/ZipCPU/wb2axip)

 #### The Black Box, and other Reconfigurable Partitions

 The Black Box Partition is an empty area in the FPGA's floorplan.
 This is where you can insert your application-specific logic.
 Do you need hardware-assisted collision detection for your Bullet-Hell Shoot'em Up game?
 Put it in the Black Box.
 A DSP?
 A CORDIC core?
 More RAM?
 As long as it fits the floor plan, you can put it in the Black Box region.
 The Black Box has bus master and slave ports on both system buses.